-See specific vehicle steering messages under Vehicle Messages ⇔ 140.
+See specific vehicle steering messages under Service Vehicle Messages ⇔ 137.
+See your dealer if there is a problem.

 Curve Tips

 - Take curves at a reasonable speed. - Reduce speed before entering a curve. - Maintain a reasonable steady speed through the curve. - Wait until the vehicle is out of the curve before accelerating gently into the straightaway.